dvdmtw98/blog/Post Vault/articles/2021-03-06-overthewire-bandit-level-12-level-13.md

 00000090: 69ea 6800 0f50 68f2 4d00 680d 06ca 0190  i.h..Ph.M.h.....
 ```

-Looking at the data we see that the file consist of hexadecimal data.
-We have to convert this hexdecimal data to binary to get back the actual file.
+Looking at the data we see that the file consists of hexadecimal data.
+We have to convert this hexadecimal data to binary to get back the actual file.
 We can make use of the `xxd` command that allows us to manipulate hexadecimal data.
 The `-r` flag is used to tell xxd to reverse the operation (hex to binary)

-But before we do any of this we first need to create an temporary working directory in the `/tmp` directory as we do not have permission to create new files in the current location.
-We can do this using the `mkdir`command.
+But before we do any of this we first need to create a temporary working directory in the `/tmp` directory as we do not have permission to create new files in the current location.
+We can do this using the `mkdir` command.
 To move into the new directory we can use the `cd` command

 ```
 bandit12@bandit:~$ mkdir /tmp/random_dir